Dungeons of Hinterberg

 Dungeons of Hinterberg is an action role-playing video game developed by Austrian studio Microbird Games and published by Curve Games.
 Taking place in the fictional town of Hinterberg in the Austrian Alps, the game also features elements commonly found in dungeon crawling games and social simulation games.
 The game was released for Windows and Xbox Series X/S on 18 July 2024.
-Versions for the PlayStation 4 and PlayStation 5 were released in 13 March 2025.
+Versions for the PlayStation 4 and PlayStation 5 were released on 13 March 2025.

 Gameplay

 Dungeons of Hinterberg is an action role-playing video game played from a third-person view.
 In the game, the player character, Luisa, has the ability to use both weapons and magic against her enemies.
 The player character crawls through dungeons and fights monsters.
 Every one of the 25 dungeons in the games has unique mechanics.
 Along with the combat sections, there also social simulation segments too, where Luisa can befriend the villagers of Hinterberg, which can lead to perks that give her advantages in battle.